10 Best things to do in New Zealand 2019

-A classic surf town, Raglan’s Manu Bay was introduced in the highly acclaimed 1966 film for possessing the longest left-hand break in the world and a good wave can carry a surfer up to 2 km.
-The town itself is as laid-back and surfer-friendly as a Kiwi small town can be, with a pretty main street and plenty of hearty fares, beer and local accommodation on offer.
+A classic surf town, Raglan’s Manu Bay was introduced in the highly acclaimed 1966 film for possessing the most extended left-hand break in the world, and a sound wave can carry a surfer up to 2 km.
+The town itself is as laid-back, and surfer-friendly as a Kiwi small town can be, with a pretty main street and plenty of hearty fares, beer and local accommodation on offer.

 Recommended to read: 9 Stunning Seychelles Islands Visitors Must See In 2019